mnicstruwig/FlexibleFluxSimulator/README.md

-# Unified Model: An energy harvester simulation framework.
+# FFS: A declarative energy harvester simulation framework.

 **Disclaimer**: This is research code and, like most research code, is not considered production-ready.
 Expect things to break, explode and behave